YinJC/uk-tex-faq/FAQ-includeother.md

----
-layout: page
-title: LaTeX won't include from other directories
+# LaTeX won't include from other directories
----

 You wanted to `\include{../bar/xyz.tex}`, but LaTeX says:
 ```latex